 Muslims believe that God sent many revelations to humanity throughout history, and over time they underwent changes from their original form.
 However, God chose to preserve His message to humanity in His final revelation, the Quran.
 Yet, one might wonder, which evidence supports the claim that the Quran has never been modified?

-The Quran was revealed to Prophet Muhammadp over a period of 23 years.
+The Quran was revealed to Prophet Muhammad over a period of 23 years.
 The unique rhythmic style of the Quran made it easy to memorize, which has been the main source of its preservation.
-Moreover, since Prophet Muhammadp could not read or write, he appointed scribes to record the Quran as it was being revealed to him.
-Thus, the complete Quran was not only memorized by Prophet Muhammadp and many of his companions, but it also existed in its entirety in written form during his lifetime
+Moreover, since Prophet Muhammad could not read or write, he appointed scribes to record the Quran as it was being revealed to him.
+Thus, the complete Quran was not only memorized by Prophet Muhammad and many of his companions, but it also existed in its entirety in written form during his lifetime

 God promises in the Quran, “We have, without doubt, sent down the Message; and We will assuredly Guard it (from corruption)” (15:9).